psaia/allwrite-docs/README.md

 # Allwrite Docs

-**Currently in development**

-Writing in Google Drive is enjoyable.
-When something is enjoyable and accessible, we tend to do it more often and with better quality.
+An incredibly fast API server powered by Google Drive written purely in Go.

 This API connects with your Google Drive and provides RESTful endpoints which return the pages within Drive in a organized and usable format.
 With this API, beautiful (or ugly) user interfaces can be created and reused anywhere you need to display documentation online.

 This is not a SaaS product and 100% open source.
-You just need to host it yourself.

 # Table of Contents